c19early.org COVID-19 treatment researchHydrogen PeroxideHydrogen Per.. (more..)

 SARS-CoV-2 infection typically starts in the upper respiratory tract.
 Progression may lead to cytokine storm, pneumonia, ARDS, neurological issues, organ failure, and death.
 Stopping replication in the upper respiratory tract, via early or prophylactic nasopharyngeal/oropharyngeal treatment, can avoid the consequences of progression to other tissues, and avoid the requirement for systemic treatments with greater potential for side effects.

-Statistically significant lower risk is seen for viral clearance.
-2 studies from 2 independent teams in 2 countries show significant improvements.
+Significantly lower risk is seen for viral clearance.
+2 studies from 2 independent teams in 2 countries show significant benefit.
 Meta analysis using the most serious outcome reported shows 38% [5‑59%] lower risk.
 Results are better for Randomized Controlled Trials and higher quality studies and slightly worse for peer-reviewed studies.

 Currently there is limited data, with only 835 patients and only 16 control events for the most serious outcome in trials to date.